Unit of study_

 At the completion of this unit, you should be able to:

-• LO1. diagnose business challenges in a range of organisational and industry contexts
+• LO1. diagnose strategic challenges in a range of organisational and industry contexts

-• LO2. apply knowledge and skills from multiple management fields to develop integrated solutions to challenges commonly faced by organisations, including your own
+• LO2. apply knowledge and skills from multiple management fields to develop strategic options and integrated solutions to challenges commonly faced by organisations, including your own

-• LO3. evaluate a range of models and management tools and apply them to develop innovative and pragmatic responses to business challenges, taking into account ethical and social issues in your response
+• LO3. evaluate a range of models and management tools and apply them to develop innovative and pragmatic responses to strategic challenges, taking into account social and sustainability issues

 • LO4. deploy a range of communication strategies that demonstrate your ability to persuade and motivate others

-• LO5. work collaboratively within and across organisational boundaries, while developing and leveraging the diverse skills of the teams you lead or of which you are part.
+• LO5. work collaboratively while developing and leveraging the diverse skills of a team.

 Unit availability